-Class Attendance and Tardy
+Class Attendance

 Regular and punctual class attendance is expected.
-RCSD requires 95% attendance.
 Students who fail to attend class regularly are inviting scholastic difficulty.
 Absences may lower a student's grade where class attendance and class participation are deemed essential by the teacher.
 In this course, regular attendance is essential to success in the class.
-Students who are tardy to class are expected to make up the time that they have missed at the teacher's discretion.
-Continual or habitual tardiness will be referred for administrative action after the 3rd occurrence.